 We recommend any student exhibiting symptoms to immediately contact a health care provider.
 Students living in a SCAD residence hall or using university facilities must call the SCAD Department of University Safety (912.525.4500 in Savannah and 404.253.3333 in Atlanta) to receive further instructions.
 This will allow us to help arrange for self-quarantine, isolation, or other actions, as well as to begin contact tracing in an effort to keep our university community safe.

 The SCAD attendance policy allows for four missed class sessions, or about two weeks.
+Students may also attend through real-time, virtual instruction via SCADnow.
+This will provide students the option to attend all classes, with very few exceptions, on-ground and in-person, or virtually, or through a combination of the two.
 Students should contact their faculty to inform them of the situation if they are unable to participate according to course guidelines.